scgallagher/chip8/README.md

 # chip8
-For Windows 10, for some reason this only works with Cygwin.
+On Windows 10 this will only compile with the Cygwin toolchain for some reason.

 Before launching for the first time on Windows, you have to start X server:
 * startxwin >/dev/null 2>&1 &